Things To Do In Dubai

 18. Aquaventure Water Park – Water adventure

 Located near the famous Atlantis-The Palm Hotel is a beautiful waterpark world called Aquaventure.
 The lavish 42-acre water park boasts a 700-meter private beach, mind-blowing slides, fun rides, and numerous other attractions.
 How about quickly rushing through a shark lagoon or zipping down a giant planet slide?
-There are enough activities for both adrenaline seekers and lazy tanners.
+There are enough activities for both adrenaline seekers and lazy runners.

 Feel the rush as you slide down from the towers of Poseidon and Neptune or fly free as a bird on the longest zip line in the region at Atlantean Flyer Zi.